(set: $name to

 Choose one:

-* [[Why is George violating my privacy?->privacy and pain]]
+* [[George, why are you violating my privacy?->privacy and pain]]

 (set: $feeling to